KKawaguchi1219/String-detection/README.md

-# string-detection
+# word-detection
-Detects specific strings in a given text file.
+Detects specific words in a given text file.